-“Mark would say that if he touched the ball twice the team tended to score and if he touched it three times he himself tended to score,” Lynagh says.
+“Mark would say that if he touched the ball twice the team tended to score and if he touched it three times he himself tended to score,” says Lynagh, who played outside Ella on the 1984 Grand Slam tour.
 “His sleight of hand, his decoys and so forth, were mesmeric, and he was also a lovely communicator.
 He was great fun to play with.”

-On that 1984 European tour, Ella scored a try in every Test – replicating his feat on the 1977-78 Australian Schoolboys tour – by following his pass and staying available as a support player.
+On that 1984 European tour, Ella scored a try in every Test by following his pass and staying available as a support player.
+It replicated his feat on the 1977-78 Australian Schoolboys tour, when the tourists won all 19 games and scored 110 tries against six.

-In tandem with brothers Glen and Gary, Mark Ella had set the Aussie club game alight when guiding Randwick to five consecutive Premierships from 1978-82, and in the last of those years Mark was made Wallaby skipper – the first indigenous Australian to captain a national sports team.
+In tandem with brothers Glen and Gary, he had set the Aussie club game alight when guiding Randwick to five consecutive Premierships from 1978-82, and in the last of those years Mark was made Wallaby skipper – the first indigenous Australian to captain a national sports team.

-He led his country in ten of his 25 Tests and his chilled-out character is highlighted by a tale told by ex-team-mate and Wallaby coach Michael Cheika, who recalls discovering Ella secretly listening to the races on an earpiece ahead of a comeback game by the No 10 in the late 1980s.
+He led his country in ten of his 25 Tests and his chilled-out character is highlighted by a tale told by former team-mate and later Wallaby coach Michael Cheika, who recalls discovering Ella secretly listening to the races on an earpiece ahead of a comeback game by the fly-half during the late 1980s.

-Ella played at Milan with kindred spirit David Campese before embarking on a coaching and media career.
+Ella played at Milan in Italy with kindred spirit Campese before embarking on a coaching and media career.